mbudnek/google-home-hubitat-community/README.md

 24. Enter your Hubitat account credentials and click "Sign In"
 25. Select your hub and tap "Select"
 26. Make sure at least one device is selected to expose to Google Home
-    - Note: If you do not select any devices linking process will fail.
+    - Note: If you do not select any devices or your selected devices have no traits defined, the linking process will fail.
 If that happens, go back to the Google Home Community app in Hubitat and select at least one device and then try again starting from step 18 above.
 27. Tap "Authorize"